etherkit/JTEncode/README.md

 Thanks For Your Support!
 ------------------------
-If you would like to support my library development efforts, I would ask that you please consider becoming my patron on [Patreon](https://www.patreon.com/NT7S).
+If you would like to support my library development efforts, I would ask that you please consider sending a [PayPal tip](https://paypal.me/NT7S).
 Thank you!

 Hardware Requirements and Setup
 -------------------------------